Bo-Br/web_project_test/README.md

 # Begginer-Portfolio-Template-Website
-This will be my playground for web developpement
+This will be my playground for beginner web developpement

 ---